How to set up and use Handoff on your iPhone and iPad

-Handoff, which is part of Apple's Continuity, lets you transfer your activities between iPhone, iPad, Apple Watch, iPod touch, and Mac.
-For example, you can start writing an email on your iPad, then switch immediately to your nearby email.
+Handoff, which is part of Apple's Continuity features, lets you transfer your activities between iPhone, iPad, Apple Watch, iPod touch, and Mac.
+For example, you can start writing an email on your iPad, then switch immediately to your nearby iPhone or Mac.
 Best of all, it's easy to do!

 Handoff broadcasts activities using Bluetooth Low Energy (BT LE) and transfers them using Wi-Fi, either directly or through iCloud.
 Handoff requirements include:

-- A mobile device equipped with Bluetooth LE (iPhone 5 or later, iPad Pro (any version), iPad 4 or later, iPad Air or later, iPad mini (any version), iPod touch 5th generation or later, Apple Watch (any version)
+- A mobile device equipped with Bluetooth LE.
+This includes all of the best iPhones, including the iPhone 13 series and any iPhone 5 or later; the best iPads, including iPad Pro (any version), iPad 4 or later, iPad Air or later, and iPad mini (any version); plus iPod touch 5th generation or later and Apple Watch (any version).

 - Logged into the same Apple ID (iCloud account) on all your devices.